Phantom Theater

 Phantom Theater was a dark ride located at Kings Island in Mason, Ohio, United States.
 Manufactured by Morgan Manufacturing, the ride opened to the public on April 11, 1992.
 Its design incorporated a continuously moving chain of vehicles similar to Disney's Omnimover ride system.
 The attraction was furnished with sets and characters created by R&R Creative Amusement Designs, Inc., and it was themed as a haunted, abandoned theater.

-Phantom Theater replaced Smurf's Enchanted Voyage (1984–1991), which in turn was a re-skin of the original Enchanted Voyage (1972–1983).
-The attraction operated through July 2002 and was overhauled in the offseason by Sally Corporation, reopening as Scooby-Doo and the Haunted Castle in 2003.
-Although differing from the Phantom Theater in theming and with interactive elements, the original ride system remained, even when the Scooby-Doo theming was removed to become Boo Blasters on Boo Hill by 2010.
-In 2025, it was announced that Boo Blasters will be replaced by a new version of the Phantom Theater, titled Phantom Theater: Opening Nightmare.
-Sally Dark Rides, previously involved with the original attraction's two replacements, will be returning to design and construct this revival.
+Phantom Theater replaced Smurf's Enchanted Voyage (1984–1991), which was built in the same building.
+The attraction operated until mid-2002 and was overhauled in the offseason by Sally Corporation, reopening as Scooby-Doo and the Haunted Castle in 2003.
+Following the removal of Hanna-Barbera themes from the park, it was redesigned again, opening as Boo Blasters on Boo Hill in 2010.
+In both later versions, the original Omnimover ride system was reused.

+A successor to Phantom Theater opened as Phantom Theater: Opening Nightmare in 2026.
+The redesign and construction was handled by Sally Corporation.